 High among the privacy protections we enjoy-and illustrative of the mass surveillance program's potential to undercut legislative protection for privacy in other areas-are a number of provisions enacted in the past 35 years to protect gun owners' personal privacy, physical security, and freedom from any form of gun registration.

 Those provisions have been enacted out of well-founded concern for the potential misuse of such information, based on experience at home and abroad.
-In New York City, for example, rifle and shotgun registration lists have repeatedly been used to order the surrender or removal of firearms that had once been lawfully registered by their owners, but were later prohibited in the city due to design features or magazine capacity.
-See Edmund DeMarche, NYPD cracks down on long guns that hold more than five rounds, FoxNews.com, Dec.
-5, 2013, available at http://www.foxnews.com/us/2013/12/05/nypd-targets-ownersmulti-clip-shotguns-rifles/ (last viewed March 12, 2014); David I. Caplan, Firearms Registration And Waiting Periods: New York City's Lesson, American Rifleman, Oct.
+In New York City, for example, rifle and shotgun registration lists were later used to order the surrender, or removal from the city, of so-called "assault weapons."
+See David I. Caplan, Firearms Registration And Waiting Periods: New York City's Lesson, American Rifleman, Oct.
 1993, at 67.
 See also David Kopel, Who Needs Guns?
 Lessons From Down Under, Chronicles, Oct.
 2003 at 20 (describing confiscation and other restrictions following enactment of registration laws in Australia).
 Even if there were no threat of confiscation, the chance of public release of gun ownership information may threaten owners' safety.
 See, e.g., Timothy O'Connor and Meghan E. Murphy, Journal News gun permit map used by burglars to target White Plains home?, Newsday, Jan.
-13, 2013 (describing burglary and attempted gun theft after a gun owner's name and address were published online); Victor Fiorillo, These Philadelphians Want Gun Permits, Philadelphia, Aug.
-15, 2012, available at http://www.phillymag.com/news/2012/08/15/philadelphia-gun-permit- appeals-reasons/ (last viewed March 12, 2014) (noting that a city map of persons appealing firearms permit denials had been taken offline, and names redacted from previous versions of the article, due to "concerns over public safety"); Lessons Learned in Database Incident, Roanoke Times & World News, Mar.
+13, 2013 (describing burglary and attempted gun theft after a gun owner's name and address were published online); Lessons Learned in Database Incident, Roanoke Times & World News, Mar.
 25, 2007 (editorial expressing regret for publishing concealed handgun permit database containing addresses of "crime victims, law enforcement officers and domestic violence victims").